World Leaders in Genetic Testing

-Virtus Australia provide genetic services for Pre-implantation Genetic Diagnosis (PGD), Pre-implantation Genetic Screening (PGT-A) and other genetic testing procedures using the latest genetic testing platform, Next Generation Sequencing (NGS).
-Your counsellor with Virtus Fertility Centre Singapore can provide the information and support you need to make decisions related to genetic testing.
+Virtus Australia provides genetic services for Pre-Implantation Genetic Diagnosis (PGD), Pre-Implantation Genetic Screening (PGT-A) and other genetic testing procedures using the latest genetic testing platform known as the Next Generation Sequencing (NGS).
+Your fertility coach with Virtus Fertility Centre Singapore can provide the information and support you need to make decisions related to genetic testing.

-If you are concerned about any of the following issues, PGD may give you peace of mind – and help us select an unaffected embryo for transfer.
+If you are concerned about any of the following issues, PGD may give you a peace of mind and help us select an unaffected embryo for transfer.

 - Risk of your baby inheriting a known genetic condition

-- Known family history of chromosome rearrangement in your or your partner
+- Known family history of chromosome rearrangement in you or your partner

-If you choose to undertake a PGD procedure, your embryos will be created and biopsied in our Singapore clinic and laboratory before the cells are transferred to the PGD Centre at the National University Hospital, Singapore for analysis.
+If you choose to undertake a PGD procedure, your embryos will be created and biopsied in our laboratory before the cells are transferred to the PGD centre at the National University Hospital, Singapore, for analysis.

-For PGD for chromosomal anomalies such as Robertsonian translocation and, genetic mutations such as thalassaemia, a biopsy of the blastocyst is usually performed where a few cells (3-5 cells) are taken from the trophectoderm.
+For PGD for chromosomal anomalies such as Robertsonian translocation and genetic mutations such as Thalassaemia, a biopsy of the blastocyst is usually performed where a few cells (3 to 5 cells) are taken from the trophectoderm.

 This approach significantly reduces the chance of a misdiagnosis as compared with one or two cells taken from an 8-cell embryo.
 The outcome of pregnancy after the transfer of a biopsied normal blastocyst is better than the transfer of a biopsied normal 8-cell embryo.